andrewkats91/kats-print/README.md

 The default location of the package is the ```targets/``` folder.

 Ensure you enter the location of a valid CSV file as a parameter, such as in the example above.
 A ```sample.csv``` has been provided in the ```examples/``` folder.

+Entering a value of 0-2 as a second parameter will allow you to change the detail of the information output.

+NOTE: If you do not enter any parameters, you will be prompted to enter a valid CSV file path when starting the application.

 ```
 java -jar katsprint-*.jar sample.csv
 ```

-Entering a value of 0-2 as a second parameter will allow you to change the detail of the information output.

 ## Project Layout